-Keep Your Glass Half Full
+1. Keep Your Glass Half Full

 We’ve said it once, and we’ll say it again (and again…and again)…drinking enough water throughout your travels is important to staying healthy.
-As mentioned in our surviving international flights blog, it’s best to start your trip on the right foot by staying hydrated during your flight(s).
-This will ensure that you don’t arrive to your destination feeling any more meh than necessary (let’s be honest – jetlag is enough to deal with upon arrival).
+As mentioned in how to survive international flights, it’s best to start your trip on the right foot by staying hydrated during your flights.
+This will ensure that you don’t arrive at your destination feeling anymore “meh” than necessary (let’s be honest – jet-lag is enough to deal with upon arrival).

-This goes hand in hand with drinking enough water and is an absolute must.
-Even when it is cloudy out, depending on where you are the sun can still be super strong.
+This goes hand-in-hand with drinking enough water and is an absolute must.
+Even when it’s cloudy out the sun can still be super strong.
 An extra sunny day in Scotland or Ireland can still leave you sunburned!
-Find a sunscreen that you like before your trip and that works well with your skin type (aka doesn’t make you break out).
+Find a sunscreen that you like before your trip and that works well with your skin type (doesn’t make you break out).

-Happy Feet, Happy Traveller
+3. Happy Feet, Happy Traveler

 Travel is all about being on the move, whether on planes, trains, or with your own two feet!
 Make sure that you wear the footwear that you plan to bring with you before you leave for your trip.
 There is nothing worse than buying a brand new awesome pair of trail runners for hiking Machu Picchu and then realizing that they kinda sorta maybe hurt your feet.

-This is absolutely essential for staying prepared for anything that comes your way, not only while travelling, but also in all other aspects of your life.
-Travelling is an organic process; we cannot predict everything that might happen on a trip, no matter how prepared we think we might be.
+This is absolutely essential for staying prepared for anything that comes your way, not only while traveling but also in all other aspects of your life.
+Traveling is an organic process; we cannot predict everything that might happen on a trip, no matter how prepared we think we might be.

 Just like the ability to adapt to unexpected changes, it is just as important to be aware of the cultures of the countries that you travel to.
 This way you won’t be totally off guard when the people around you at a Chinese restaurant loudly burp after a meal in order to show their satisfaction with the meal or when a South African calls you “my bru” (my friend) and invites you to a “braai” (barbecue).